What You Need to Know

 Certificated CSBs - Compound Interest Bonds

 Compound interest bonds accrue, in addition to simple interest, compound interest at the rates determined by the Minister of Finance until the earlier of maturity or redemption by the registered owner.
 Accrued interest will be credited on each annual anniversary date for a particular series until maturity.
+At the time of maturity, you may redeem your bond where you bank or invest and you will receive the full face value of the bond plus all interest earned.

 Services for CSB Owners